kbroman/ProgrammingNotes/linux_tricks.md

   It also seems like the volume is too low with "digital stereo output" and that it works better with "Analog stereo output"

+  Now it's giving me a different set of options; going to try stereo output + mono input.
+In zoom, the headset has been really quiet.